-150. a) Give reason for the following :

-i) The kinetic energy of a freely falling object increases, yet it holds law of conservation of energy.
+- 150. a) Give reason for the following: - i) The kinetic energy of a freely falling object increases, yet it holds law of conservation of energy.

-ii) A girl fill sup 10 pages of a notebook in order to practise sums, yet she has not done 'work' in terms of Science / Scientific concept iii) Work, done by gravitational force on an object moved along a horizontal path is zero b) Find the energy in kWh consume din 24 hours by two electric devices, one of a) i) The kinetic energy gained is due to loss in P.E. so the conservation of energy holds good.
-Gain in K.E. = Loss in P.E.
+- ii) A girl fill sup 10 pages of a notebook in order to practise sums, yet she has not done 'work' in terms of Science / Scientific concept - iii) Work, done by gravitational force on an object moved along a horizontal path is zero - b) Find the energy in kWh consume din 24 hours by two electric devices, one of 100 W and other of 500W. - a) i) The kinetic energy gained is due to loss in P.E. so the conservation of energy holds good.
+Gain in K.E. = Loss in P.E. - ii) Work done is zero as force applied by girl has not displaced the pages from its place.